TotallyNotGad/blog-articles/Guestbook.md

 > How many comments will it take to trigger a 507? :blobcreep:

 > **Gad:** <br>
-> im sure google will complain well before that
+> im sure google will complain well before that, so dont bother trying :)

 <style>
     #commentForm input {